 Preparing for your Shamanic Journey

 Physical activity or meditation can be wonderful preparation for a shamanic journey.
 A practice, such as yoga or movement meditation, shifts our attention into the body, focusing the mind and opening the heart.
-Your favorite light visualization is good to do right before a journey – visualize yourself filling with light, breathing in light and breathing out light.
-The ten minute audio recording called Rattle, Body and Light Meditation is a good starting place.
+Your favorite light visualization is good to do right before a journey – visualize yourself filling with light, breathing in light and breathing out the light.
+The ten-minute audio recording called Rattle, Body and Light Meditation is a good starting place.

 Give your surroundings some attention.
 Possibly turn off the lights, draw the shades and turn off the phone/Wi-Fi.
 You may have a journeying blanket or items from nature that you like to have around you while you journey.

 It’s common to have preferred times of the day for a shamanic journey so notice what works best for you.
 I typically journey first thing in the morning, right before lunch or dinner or later at night.